llefranc/42_lem-ipc/README.md

 ## About

-lem-ipc is a little game to understand how mutliple processes can communicate between themselves using the UNIX System V IPC.
+lem-ipc is a little game to understand how mutliple processes can communicate between themselves **using the UNIX System V IPC**.

 > System V IPC is the name given to three interprocess communication mechanisms that are widely available on UNIX systems: message queues, semaphore, and shared memory.